nodejs/citgm/COLLABORATORS.md

   - Small changes to the lookup table can be made without following the above process
-- Changes can be landed in any way you prefer as long as it lands on the head of master with no merge commit
+- Changes can be landed in any way you prefer as long as it lands on the head of main with no merge commit